-- Read the review, along with the submitted petition, and any additional information available, such as literature referenced in the Technical Review, personal knowledge, and recommendations of a contracted panel of experts when utilized. - Subcommittee members will prepare a written review the substance according to the OFPA criteria. - After discussion, the Subcommittee will vote on classification (e.g., synthetic, nonsynthetic, agricultural) for substances not previously classified, and vote on a proposed action (e.g., add to National List, remove, or amend) - The review, including record of votes, will be finalized as a proposal for the next meeting. - All proposals must be submitted to NOP for posting 45 days before the public meeting date.
+- Read the review, along with the submitted petition, and any additional information available, such as literature referenced in the Technical Review, personal knowledge, public or board comments from the optional petition discussion document, and recommendations of a contracted panel of experts when utilized. - Subcommittee members will prepare a written review of the substance according to the OFPA criteria. - After discussion, the Subcommittee will vote on classification (e.g., synthetic, nonsynthetic, agricultural) for substances not previously classified, and vote on a proposed action (e.g., add to National List, remove, or amend) - The review, including record of votes, will be finalized as a proposal for the next meeting.

+All proposals must be submitted to NOP for posting 45 days before the public meeting date.

-Step 6: Action by Full NOSB
+Step 8: Action by Full NOSB